[HISTORY: Derived from 1988 Codified Ordinances of the Mayor and City Council. Amendments noted where applicable.]

 A.

-A grading permit shall be issued to the permittee by the Mayor and City Council of Havre de Grace, and the issuing authority may require a cash deposit or performance bond from an approved corporate surety or other collateral, if determined to be accepted by the Mayor and City Council of Havre de Grace, or sufficient amounts to guarantee and assure, in event of failure to satisfactorily complete all work of the permit within the time specified, that the site will be restored to a condition meeting minimum requirements of this chapter.
+A grading permit shall be issued to the permittee by the Director of Public Works, who may require a cash deposit or performance bond from an approved corporate surety or other collateral, if determined to be accepted by the Director of Public Works in consultation with the City Attorney, both of whom have been delegated this task by the Mayor and City Council of Havre de Grace.
+The bond or cash deposits shall be in sufficient amounts to guarantee and assure, in event of failure to satisfactorily complete all work of the permit within the time specified, that the site will be restored to a condition meeting minimum requirements of this chapter.

 B.